FredericGariepy/LighthouseLabs/PKM/W4/D5/RMF/Selecting Controls 1.md

 ---
 #### Common Controls vs. System-Specific Controls

-Common controls are controls that support multiple systems efficiently and effectively as a common capability. \
+Common controls are controls that support multiple systems efficiently and effectively as a common capability.
  - Common controls = __inherited controls__

-System-specific controls provide a capability for a particular system only and are the primary responsibility of system owners and their respective authorizing officials. \
+System-specific controls provide a capability for a particular system only and are the primary responsibility of system owners and their respective authorizing officials.
 - An example: IA-6 AUTHENTICATION FEEDBACK, designed to obscure the feedback of authentication information during the authentication process.
 ---

-Let's look at the specific tasks under the Select stage now:
+### Task 1.
+- __Identify__ common controls in organization.
+- __document__ the controls in a security plan (or equivalent document).

+### Security Control Family (NIST) SP 800-53
+Hierarchy in control family; begin with a base control family (broadest set).
+Then, branches to one or more sub-control families (sub-sets).